AnushkaT-03/AnushkaT-03/README.md

 **Current Focus:**
 - Wrapping my head around Java OOP concepts
 - Building web projects to understand how things connect
-- Solving DSA problems (one TLE at a time)
+- Solving DSA problems (trying to 😅)
 - Designing interfaces that don't hurt to look at

 ## 🛠️ Tools I Work With